s-blu/obsidian_dataview_example_vault/00 Meta/Vault To Do.md

  - [ ] Add [List activity log from projects in daily note via a date header](https://discord.com/channels/686053708261228577/1014259487445622855/1014949689394741370)
  - [ ] Add [student assignment overview](https://discord.com/channels/686053708261228577/1014259487445622855/1014879231743893525)
  - [ ] Add a page how to format dates with reference to https://moment.github.io/luxon/#/formatting?id=table-of-tokens (see also [here](https://discord.com/channels/686053708261228577/1014259487445622855/1016131007923097641))
+ - [ ] Add a page about sub tasks and their behaviour

 ## Missing but linked pages